How to Get a Black Cursor in Windows 11 [2 Ways]

 This might happen if your antivirus or firewall is interfering with the installation.
 Try temporarily disabling it to see if that solves the problem.

-1. Use the Settings app
+1. Use the Settings app to get a dark cursor

 - Press the Windows key + I key to launch the Settings application.